thealonlevi/subnet-sentinel/README.md

 ## Operational Notes
 - With `autoMountSubnets` disabled, configure addresses, local routes (`ip route add local ... dev lo`), and `ip_nonlocal_bind=1` manually before running the daemon.
 - With `autoMountSubnets` enabled, the first HTTP failure in a run will assign deterministic host IPs, ensure loopback routes, set `ip_nonlocal_bind=1`, and retry the failed request once.

+### Container vs bare-metal

+- On bare metal (systemd unit):
+  - The sample unit runs as `User=root` because mounting features require:
+    - `ip addr` / `ip route` commands
+    - write access to `/proc/sys/net/ipv4/ip_nonlocal_bind`
+  - This is the recommended setup when using `autoMountSubnets: true`.

+- In Docker:
+  - The provided `Dockerfile` creates a non-root user (`appuser`) and runs the binary as that user by default.
+  - In this default container configuration, subnet mounting (`autoMountSubnets`, `mount` and `check-mount` that modify system state) will fail unless the container is started with:
+    - root or a user with sufficient privileges, and
+    - appropriate capabilities (e.g. `--cap-add=NET_ADMIN` and write access to `/proc/sys/net/ipv4/ip_nonlocal_bind`).
+  - For a "check-only" setup inside Docker (no mounting), disable `autoMountSubnets` and preconfigure IPs/routes on the host or via your orchestrator.

 ## Testing
 ```bash